haglebu/asm-lib/README.md

 # Library Files
 ## media.asm
-This file contains the procedures for displaying drive media information on the screen:
+This file contains the procedures for displaying drive media information on the screen.
-- media descriptor byte
-- bytes per sector
-- total number of clusters
-- sectors per cluster

 ## sector.asm
 This file contains the procedures for displaying a sector on the screen.